-If you set the GlobalPreferredDescriptor setting to a value other than DATABASE, GlobalPreferredDescriptor takes precedence over ElementAbbreviation for the corresponding descriptors.
+The values that you set on the ElementAbbreviation attribute and GlobalPreferredDescriptor attribute properties can affect each other.
+If you set the GlobalPreferredDescriptor attribute to a value other than DATABASE, GlobalPreferredDescriptor takes precedence over ElementAbbreviation for the corresponding descriptors in the countries that GlobalPreferredDescriptor can control.
+GlobalPreferredDescriptor does not affect street names or locality names.